-If you needed a blood transfusion, who would be the ideal blood donor?
-The answer might be you.
+If you needed a blood transfusion, the ideal blood donor might be you.

-Did you know that for several weeks before elective surgery, you can donate your own blood?
+For several weeks before elective surgery, you can donate your own blood.
 This practice is called preoperative autologous donation (PAD), and it is an alternative to transfusing blood from the community blood supply (called allogeneic transfusion).

 If you are healthy enough to undergo elective surgery, PAD is probably safe.
 Age will not rule you out, but an infection or low hemoglobin count will.
-Your doctor may especially advise PAD if there is an especially high possibility of an incompatibility reaction to allogeneic blood, which can happen if your blood carries antibodies that will attack the donated blood cells.
+PAD may be advised if there is a high possibility of an incompatibility reaction to allogeneic blood, which can happen if your blood carries antibodies that will attack the donated blood cells.

-You can donate one unit per week and no more than one unit every three days.
-If you need four units or less, donation should start three to four weeks before surgery.
+You may donate 1 unit per week but no more than 1 unit every 3 days.
+If you need 4 units or less, donation should start 3 to 4 weeks before surgery.
 If you need more units, donation should occur several months before.
 A donation center may need to be contacted regarding freezing red blood cells.

 Because you are giving blood to yourself, you do not have to pass the strict screening required of volunteers.
 You will need a doctor's prescription, which you will take to the blood center.